A.J. Dillon Player Prop Bets for NFL Week 14 | Green Bay vs. Chicago 12/12/2021

 Matchup vs. Chicago

-- In his two career matchups against them, Dillon has averaged 31 rushing yards against the Bears, 31.0 more than his over/under in Sunday's game.
+- In his two career matchups against the Bears, Dillon averaged 31 rushing yards per game, 31.0 more yards than his over/under in Sunday's game.

-- In two games versus the Bears Dillon has not rushed for a touchdown.
+- Dillon, in two matchups against the Bears, has not run for a TD.

-- The Bears give up 120.1 yards per game on the ground, the NFL's 23rd-ranked rush defense.
+- The Bears have the NFL's 23rd-ranked defense against the run, allowing 120.1 yards per game.

-- Dillon and the Packers will face off against the NFL's 20th-ranked defense in terms of rushing touchdowns conceded (12).
+- The Packers are up against the NFL's 20th-ranked defense when it comes to rushing TDs allowed (12 this year).

 Recent Performances

-- Dillon put together a 69-yard rushing performance in his Week 12 matchup with the Rams, carrying the ball 20 times.
+- In his Week 12 matchup with the Rams, Dillon racked up 69 yards on 20 carries.

-- He added 21 yards on five receptions and caught one touchdown pass.
+- Dillon also racked up 21 yards on five receptions and scored one receiving TD.

-- During his last three games, Dillon has racked up 188 yards (62.7 per game) on 52 attempts with two touchdowns.
+- In his last three games, Dillon has piled up 52 carries for 188 yards (62.7 per game) and two touchdowns.

 Dillon's Green Bay Teammates